Xitian9/hledger-vega/README.md

 This requires a basic webserver running on your computer to execute the vega specifications.

+Note that this requires a version of hledger which supports the `--layout=tidy` option, which is currently only available in the master branch.
 Suggestions for how to make this more accessible and useful are very welcome.

 ## Basic workflow